 West Ham United is rarely a name mentioned with the elite clubs in the Premier League, but The Hammers have garnered respect from English soccer critics over the last decade.
 Established more than 120 years ago, West Ham was a powerhouse in the early 1960s — winning an FA Cup in 1964.
 During England’s 1966 World Cup, many players on the championship-winning team were from West Ham, including defender Bobby Moore and midfielder Martin Peters.

-West Ham went on to win two more FA Cups in 1975 and five years later in 1980.
+West Ham went on to win two more FA Cups in 1975, and five years later, in 1980.
 West Ham has never won a Division One/Premier League title.
 The closest they ever got was in 1985-86 when West Ham finished third overall.
-The Hammers have a longstanding rivalry with Tottenham Hotspur among several other London-based clubs.
-The rivalry has fuelled even further over the years after players such Michael Carrick, Jermain Defoe and Scott Parker left West Ham to join Tottenham.
+The Hammers have a longstanding rivalry with Tottenham Hotspur, among several other London-based clubs.
+The rivalry has fueled over the years after players such Michael Carrick, Jermain Defoe and Scott Parker left West Ham to join Tottenham.

 Vic Watson, who played for West Ham between 1920 and 1935, is the franchise’s all-time leading scorer with 326 goals — a record that may never be topped as no current players are even close to the milestone.
 Billy Bonds played 21 seasons for the Hammers and is the leader in all-time appearances with 799.

 Regardless if West Ham is at home or on the road, be sure to keep track of who their next opponent is and how they’ve fared against them before making your bets.

 A valuable weapon in any bettor’s arsenal is knowing the relevant team’s game schedule back to front.
 It will provide insight so you can formulate a winning strategy well in advance.

 The Hammers have come a long way in recent years but need to qualify for Europe to truly make their supporters happy.
 Are they on the verge of accomplishing that feat this season?

 - 1st half